LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 The Real Cost

 Content migration typically takes 3-4x longer than vendors estimate.
-For large corporate training UAE organizations with extensive existing content libraries, migration can consume 6-12 months and require temporary external resources costing AED 200,000+.
+For corporate training in dubai, organizations with extensive existing content libraries, migration can consume 6-12 months and require temporary external resources costing AED 200,000+.

 But the bigger cost is opportunity: while your team is migrating old content, they're not building new programs, not addressing emerging skill gaps, not supporting business initiatives that need learning management system training support.